data-henrik/security-advisor-findings/interactive-tool/README.md

 2. Create a `.env` to hold an API key, the account ID and host URI.
 Or use environment variables.
 3. Launch `python3 sec-adv-findings.py`.

+For more details follow the [instructions](/INSTRUCTIONS.md) on how to set up the entire project.